alef-s/ReneWind_Model_Tuning/README.md

 ## Data Description

-The data provided is a transformed version of original data which was collected using sensors.
+The data provided is a transformed version of the original data which was collected using sensors.
 Train.csv - To be used for training and tuning of models.
 Test.csv - To be used only for testing the performance of the final best model.
 Both the datasets consist of 40 predictor variables and 1 target variable

+## Business Insights and Conclusions

+The most important features in the model were identified as v36, v18 and v39.
+These features have an important role in predicting generator failures and should be monitored and analyzed constantly to detect signs of possible failures.

+These features can provide valuable insights for strengthening the maintenance program and optimizing the functioning of the generators.

+We can use the models to predict when a generator is likely to fail.
+Renewind can prevent breakdowns and reduce repair costs by prioritizing maintenance based on these predictions.
+The model with undersampling demonstrates strong performance in terms of recall(0.87 in the test set) but also shows a high accuracy(0.98 in the test set) score.
+This helps to minimize the false negatives.

+It is important to keep monitoring and evaluating the performance of the implemented models.
+By collecting new data and re-training the models periodically, we ensure they remain effective in handling changing trends and patterns.